lundqvistr/manual_medfak_research_data/manual.md

 System | Comments
 --- | ---
 Excel/spreadsheets | Possible, flexible and available, but not particlarly safe.
 Consider adding "validation" to the data entry.
-Statistical software (SPSS, Stata R,...) | Works similarly to spreadsheets, perhaps less flexible and usually without validation procedures
+Statistical software (SPSS, Stata R,...) | Works similarly to spreadsheets, perhaps less flexible and usually without validation procedures.
-Redcap or other systems for "case report forms" | Works quite well, validation is possible, data can be exported to formats suitable for import into statistical software
+Redcap or other systems for "case report forms" | Works quite well, validation is possible, data can be exported to formats suitable for import into statistical software.
-Database systems: MS Access, SQL,... | Perhaps the safest tool, however setting up a good database structure is not always that straightforward
+Database systems: MS Access, SQL,... | Perhaps the safest tool, however setting up a good database structure is not always that straightforward.

 #### Keep the structure simple in order to minimize errors
-Whatever structure, one single file for all data or data split in separate parts, make your utmost to set up a simple structure which is easy for all involved parties to understand and follow.
+Whatever structure, one single file for all data or data split in separate parts, make your utmost to set up a _simple_ structure which is easy for all involved parties to understand and follow.
 Simplicity, consistency and ease of use is the best way to minimize errors and to avoid timeconsuming pitfalls.

 #### Different worksheets or different files for data in the same individuals
-Tas bort?
+If you use a spreadsheet for manual entry and there are different sources for the basic sources, such as repeated data from different time points, then the different pieces can be stored as separate files or as separate weorksheets in one single spreadsheet.

 #### If there are questions, put comments in adjoining columns